argentsea/docfx/tutorials/Sharding/shardsets.md

 > [!TIP]
 > Even if you are not using a scale-out strategy today, it would be a good idea to use the `Read` and `Write` properties as if you were.
 This would make a future migration to separate read and write instances a little easier.
-> You might also consider using different database schemas for read-only and write-capable procedures or functions.
+> You might also consider using different database schemas for read-only and write-capable stored procedures.
 This helps underline the importance of separating read-only activity to your data developers.
 And testing may be easier if each connection’s permissions is limited to the appropriate schema.

 ### Shard Query Methods